mimblewimble/grin/doc/build-gcloud.md

 RUST_BACKTRACE=1 ./grin wallet txs
 ```
 Now you can receive grins from any other wallet on the network, simply give them your `http://EXTERNAL_IP:13415` where EXTERNAL_IP is the external IP assigned to your instance by Google, which you obtained at the beginning of this section.

-Note: Your external IP is [ephemeral](https://cloud.google.com/compute/docs/ip-addresses/#ephemeraladdress) by default, so the moment you shut down or delete your instance, it will be released and you may not get the same assigned to you the next time you take an instance live.
-You can optionally choose to [assign a static IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) if you want to avoid, but that's beyond the scope of this document.
+_Note: Your external IP is [ephemeral](https://cloud.google.com/compute/docs/ip-addresses/#ephemeraladdress) by default, so the moment you shut down or delete your instance, it will be released and you may not get the same assigned to you the next time you take an instance live.
+You can optionally choose to [assign a static IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) if you want to avoid, but that's beyond the scope of this document._

 ## Future sections:
+* Updating your node
 * Mining from your local set up to your Google Cloud node wallet
 * Connecting to [Grin-Pool](https://github.com/grin-pool/grin-pool)